-The agreement established a general framework at EU level, and was the first such framework agreement implemented by the social partners and Member States by their own means ‘in accordance with the national procedures and practices specific to management and labour’.
-On 28 June 2006, the Social Dialogue Committee adopted a report by the social partners on the implementation of the European Framework Agreement.
-The report shows that the adoption of a large number of initiatives has resulted in the agreement being implemented in virtually every country of the EU and EFTA.
-In general, implementation has been either through collective agreements or other bilateral social partners’ agreements or by legislation or other types of tripartite activities.
-A few Member States, however, have chosen to implement the agreement via national legislation: the Czech Republic, Hungary, Malta and Portugal.
+The 2002 autonomous cross-industry agreement on telework established a general framework at EU level and was the first agreement implemented by the social partners and Member States themselves, ‘in accordance with the national procedures and practices specific to management and labour’.
+It defines a teleworker as a person carrying out telework, according to the definition of telework provided above.
+The agreement states that the signatory parties view telework as a way for employers to modernise work organisation and a means for workers to improve their work–life balance and to achieve greater autonomy in the workplace.
+The agreement regulates areas such as employment conditions for teleworkers, health and safety, training and collective rights.
+In 2006, the social partners published a report on the implementation of the telework agreement.
+It found that the adoption of a large number of initiatives had enabled the agreement to be implemented in virtually every European country.
+In general, implementation has been through collective agreements or other bilateral agreements by social partners, or by legislation or other types of tripartite activities.